 where p is the mean allele frequency at adulthood.
-A is a parameter that can be thought of as the potential for sexually antagonistic selection acting on genetic variation for the trait in question.
+A is parameter that, importantly, is shared across all variants affecting the trait and can be thought of as the potential for sexually antagonistic selection acting on genetic variation for the trait in question.